Quillraven/jwt-spring-react-example/README.md

 credentials then an AUTH and REFRESH token is created and returned in the HttpResponse.

-The `JwtAuthorizationFilter` is then used for each future request to validate the passed JWT Token and to inform Spring about the authorities (=permissions) that this request has.
+The `JwtAuthorizationFilter` is then used for each future request to validate the passed JWT Token and to inform Spring about the authorities (=roles) that this request has.

 If the AUTH token is expired then a user can refresh it by using the `/refresh-token` endpoint of the `UserController`.